 A business is all about making choices!
 Some of them can help a business grow super-duper fast, and some of them make a business sink.
 Hence, an entrepreneur must have good decision-making skills.
-Every day we tend to get confused about many things, and in the end, we have to make a perfect choice.
 But making business decisions can be tricky, which is why entrepreneurs use some statistical and mathematical rules to make better decisions.
 One of those rules is the Pareto Analysis.

 Now, without further introduction, let’s dive into a detailed explanation.

 WHAT’S IN IT

 - Graphical representation of Pareto Analysis